UDN

 Thus, the client receives updates of the important events that are happening in the world, which are visible or audible to that client.
 The key points to remember about variable replication are:

-UnrealScript has no concept of global variables; so they only variables that can be replicated are instance variables belonging to an Actor.
+UnrealScript has no concept of global variables; so the only variables that can be replicated are instance variables belonging to an Actor.

-General structs are replicated by sending all of their components.
+• General structs - These are replicated by sending all of their components.
 A struct is sent as an "all or nothing" type of thing.

 • Arrays of variables can be replicated, but only of the size of the array (in bytes) is less than 448 bytes.
 Dynamic arrays cannot be replicated.